gicentre/litvis/documents/tutorials/introduction/intro3.md

 These rules might be as simple as 'if you define a section of text with this heading, it must contain some content', or more complex such as 'this document must contain these 6 sections in this order, each with at least 300 characters of text'.

 Their value comes in providing you with _scaffold_ to guide the writing of litvis documents so they have some desired structure.
-Documents that are validated against a narrative schema will be flagged in litivis with a warning message if they don't follow the rules defined in the schema.
+Documents that are validated against a narrative schema will be flagged in litvis with a warning message if they don't follow the rules defined in the schema.

 ## A simple example